wilsonmar/Puppet/README.md

 * Ansible
 * CF Engine (first relased 1993)

-## <a name="Advantages"> Advantages to Puppet</a>

-Puppet is used to automate a way to ensure that all servers have consistent configuration.

-Puppet can do this across different versions of different operating systems!
-This is possible because Puppet <strong>manifest</strong> files are declarative in that they specify the configuration desired (the "what"), whereas server shell scripts are more complicated since they specify <strong>procedural</strong> (the "how"), which differ for different operating systems.
  For example, the command to install an Apache web server on Ubuntu:

 ```
 sudo apt-get install apache2